Our firm is handling Camp Lejeune water contamination lawsuits around the country.

 - You served, lived, or worked at the Camp Lejeune Marine Corps base in North Carolina for at least 30 days between the years before 1988

-- Were diagnosed with Parkinson’s disease, leukemia, bladder cancer, kidney cancer, liver c
+- Were diagnosed with Parkinson’s disease, leukemia, bladder cancer, kidney cancer, or other disease or cancer listed on the graph above.

 Contact our Camp Lejeune lawyers today for a free consultation at 800-553-8082 or get a free no-obligation online consultation.
 Our attorneys only get paid if you get a settlement or jury payout.